 By converting open-ditch irrigation canals into underground, closed-pipe systems, and improving other infrastructure, the proposed Farmers Irrigation District Infrastructure Modernization Project could reduce seepage losses and improve the District’s ability to efficiently provide water to its patrons.
 The proposed project is located in Hood River County, Oregon.

 Read more about the proposed project below under Project Documents.

 The project is sponsored by the Farmers Irrigation District, with funding and technical support from the USDA Natural Resources Conservation Service and Farmers Conservation Alliance.

-Members of the public are invited to provide input to help guide planning efforts during a virtual scoping meeting on June 16, 2021 from 6 p.m. to 7 p.m.
-Due to COVID-19 public event restrictions, the meeting will be held virtually using Zoom.
-Participants will have an opportunity to learn more about the proposed irrigation improvements and submit their comments, ideas, and concerns.
-A recording of the meeting will be available afterwards on this webpage.
+Members of the public were invited to provide input to help guide planning efforts during a virtual scoping meeting on June 16, 2021 from 6 p.m. to 7 p.m.
+Due to COVID-19 public event restrictions, the meeting was held virtually using Zoom.
+Participants had an opportunity to learn more about the proposed irrigation improvements and submit their comments, ideas, and concerns.
+A recording of the meeting is available here.

 Public scoping comments may be submitted from June 1, 2021 through July 15, 2021.

 Comments may be submitted via the following ways:

 2) Online at this form

 Following the public scoping period, project partners will develop a Draft Watershed Plan - Environmental Assessment.
 The public will have an opportunity to review the draft plan and provide additional input.